(se tux' i mab)

 If you miss an appointment to receive a dose of cetuximab, call your doctor right away.

 Cetuximab may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- swelling or pain in the fingernails or toenails
+swelling, pain, or changes in the fingernails or toenails

-- pain, redness, or swelling at injection spot
+pain, redness, or swelling at the place the medication was injected

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately:

-- shortness of breath or unusual tiredness during exercise
+shortness of breath, chest pain or unusual tiredness during exercise

 Cetuximab may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.